 - 1 teaspoon baking powder

-- 2 tablespoon sugar free brown sugar
+- 2 tablespoon brown sugar substitute

-- 2 tablespoon granulated sweetener of choice I used allulose
+- 2 tablespoon allulose

 - 1 large egg